St Mary's Stadium: Description

-The Northam Stand is home to the majority of the more vocal supporters, as well as visiting fans.
+The Northam Stand is home to the majority of the more vocal supporters.
+Safe standing was installed in the Northam Stand partially in April 2024.
+The visiting supporters' section was also seated in this stand up until the 2023–24 season but is now located in the corner of the Kingsland and Chapel stands.
 Visitors can be given up to 4,250 seats (15 per cent of the capacity) for cup games, and up to 3,200 for league matches.

 Name

-The official ground name at opening was 'The Friends Provident St Mary's Stadium'.
+The official ground name at opening was the Friends Provident St Mary's Stadium.
 Initially the club wanted the ground to be named purely after the sponsors, but fan pressure influenced the decision to include a non-commercial title.
-In 2006 the new sponsor Flybe did not choose to purchase the naming rights to the stadium, meaning it reverted to the name 'St Mary's Stadium'.
+In 2006 the new sponsor Flybe did not choose to purchase the naming rights to the stadium, meaning it reverted to St Mary's Stadium.

 Capacity

-The ground has an all-seated capacity of 32,505, including the press and directors boxes.
-Because of the segregation between home and away fans in the Northam Stand, it is unlikely the full capacity will ever be reached for a competitive match.
+The ground has an all-seated capacity of 32,505, including the press and directors' boxes.
+Because of the segregation between home and away fans in the Kingsland and Chapel Stands, it is unlikely the full capacity will ever be reached for a competitive match.

 The current record attendance was for the Football League Championship match between Southampton and Coventry City on 28 April 2012, when 32,363 spectators attended.
 The lowest league record was Southampton versus Sheffield United, when just 13,257 attended.

-When the club had lower league position this had a negative impact on attendances, although the visit of Exeter City on Boxing Day, 2009 in a League One fixture, attracted an attendance of 30,890.
+When the club was playing in the lower leagues this had a negative impact on attendances, although the Boxing Day fixture against Exeter City attracted an attendance of 30,890.
 During the 2009–10 League One campaign, attendances increased significantly, attracting 29,901 against Milton Keynes Dons in the Football League Trophy and then, just 4 days later, 31,385 in a South Coast derby against Portsmouth in the FA Cup.
 The overall average attendance for the league season was 20,982, a near 3,000 improvement on the previous season despite being a league lower.
 During the 2010–11 League One campaign the lowest attendance was 18,623 against Yeovil, while the highest was 31,653 against Walsall.

 All stands, apart from the Itchen stand, can be built upon and expanded.
 Overall this would give an approximate capacity of around 50,000, and would cost a similar amount to how much it cost to build the stadium in the first place, which was approximately £32,000,000.